 As the hiring manager, I would screen resumes for:

-(Also in my sights would be locations, industry experience, titles, or other limiting factors if the original search pulled too many candidates.)
+My sights would also be on locations, industry experience, titles, or other limiting factors if the original search pulled too many candidates.

 I would also be looking for other administrative experience and to see that the candidate had non-profit exposure.
 Applicants with vaguely administrative backgrounds that included unproven “soft” skills like “detail-oriented” or “organized” wouldn’t be considered.
 Resumes that were easy-to-read, highlighted the needed key skills in bold or with bullets or left white space around them would stand out for us.
 It would show me the candidate knew the most important parts of the job.

 If you’re looking at the job description and you’re so close — maybe you’ve worked as an Executive Assistant before, and have taken minutes in a volunteer board position, but you only have three years of experience — I’d encourage you to apply.
 One year of experience might be a little more of a stretch.
 Twenty years of experience might also be a hard sell, unless you can explain why you’re taking what looks to a hiring manager like a major step back.
 However, skills are skills, and if you can tell a story that makes your fit for the job clear, it’s worth your time to apply.